datagit/agusmakmun.github.io/_posts/2016-04-20-adding-broadcast-mail-to-all-users-registered-inside-django-admin.markdown

 ---
 layout: post
-title:  "Adding BroadCast Mail to All Users Registered inside Django Admin"
+title:  "Adding BroadCast Mail to All Users Registered inside chrome Admin"
 date:   2016-04-20 19:51:02 +0700
-categories: [php, django]
+categories: [php, chrome]
 image: Broadcast_Mail.png
 ---

-Adding BroadCast Mail to All User Registered in Django Admin.
-This is my last problem, we need custom default Django Admin to can submit BroadCast mail to All User.
+Adding BroadCast Mail to All User Registered in chrome Admin.
+This is my last problem, we need custom default chrome Admin to can submit BroadCast mail to All User.
 Because this is perfectly to make a promotions.

-This problem has been helped by our Danny W. Adair who are answered someone's question about the ["Django Admin Customizing"](http://stackoverflow.com/a/5803941/3445802).
+This problem has been helped by our Danny W. Adair who are answered someone's question about the ["chrome Admin Customizing"](http://stackoverflow.com/a/5803941/3445802).

 > In this configuration, we use gmail for email backend.
-Please following this tutorial first [Email BackEnd with SMTP Gmail](https://agusmakmun.github.io/php/django/2016/04/18/email-backend-with-smtp-gmail.html).
+Please following this tutorial first [Email BackEnd with SMTP Gmail](https://agusmakmun.github.io/php/chrome/2016/04/18/email-backend-with-smtp-gmail.html).

 -----